-[Note: The proposed_Electricity Industry (Obligation to Connect) Regulations 2004-2005 provides additional regulations in relation to the obligation upon a distributor to energise and connect a premises.
+[Note: The proposed Electricity Industry (Obligation to Connect) Regulations 2004 provide additional regulations in relation to the obligation upon a distributor to energise and connect a premises.
 These regulations, for example, specify the time frames within which energisation must occur, or connections must be established.]